Tutorial 2: Understanding Action Research

 Think about how you see the role of the individual action researcher and others who are participating in the action research.
 Do you see action researcher planning his or her research and then involving others, or do you see action research as a team enterprise where groups of practitioners work together to fashion change.

 5. Ownership of the Challenge:

 When you think of action research, how important is it for the action researcher to be able to identify a problem or challenge?
 Maybe outside experts are responsible for setting up the topic or action to be studied.
 Do you think it is better to start with validation of effective practices and then think about how to design even better practices?

 6. Internal and External Transformations

 Think about the outcomes of action research.
 Some people focus more on the personal transformational change that often results from doing action research.
-Others look to how the social setting has changed not only for the person but for the participants and a range of stakeholders who are connected the social setting.
+Others look to how the social setting has changed not only for the person but for the participants and a range of stakeholders who are connected to the social setting.
 When you think about the outcomes, which statement is most consistent with how you think about action research outcomes?

 7. Knowledge Management